Milinkov-N/progress-bar/README.md

 kind of behavior will be much messier.
 Also Rust is very fun to work with and it naturally motivates you to write beautiful and clean code.

-So, I hope this little essay ended up somewhat readable for someone else and only for me, I really tried.
+So, I hope this little essay ended up somewhat readable for someone else and not only for me, I really tried.